Reza-Abedi/OptiDB-Dressman-Database-Analysis-and-Recommendations/README.md

 When users visit our website and view products, the "IsInOutlet" value is used to indicate that these products are available in the Outlet, and the prices are applicable only online.

-# Assignment Report: Database Queries and Operations for Dressman Database
+# Assignment Report: Database Queries and Operations

 ## Overview:
 The queries and operations performed on the Dressman database span a range of tasks, from basic data retrieval to more complex analysis and optimization techniques.
 This report provides a comprehensive summary of the SQL queries, stored procedures, views, and an index implemented for various purposes within the Dressman database.